Introduction #

 Will I be given any injection during the scan? #

-Sometimes.
-A contrast agent called gadolinium may be injected into your vein during the exam.
+Sometimes, a contrast agent called gadolinium may be injected into your vein during your MRI exam.
 This helps highlight blood vessels or abnormal tissues more clearly.
-It’s safe for most people and usually leaves the body naturally within a few hours.
+Gadolinium is generally safe for most people and is typically eliminated from the body naturally within a few hours.

-If you have kidney problems or allergies, always inform your doctor in advance so they can take necessary precautions.
+If you have known kidney problems or allergies, always inform your doctor in advance so they can take appropriate precautions.

 What does the Brain MRI procedure feel like? #